jaypatrickm/FrostLawFirmPC/README.md

 I also used SendGrid and Formik to submit customer contact information to a Frost Law Firm email account.
 They wanted a "small mom and pop shop" feel and their clients are typically less tech-familiar seniors who may be diagnosed with cancer.
 I researched web accessibility and balanced design choices that reflected what I found with some aesthetics Frost Law Firm wanted.

+Frost Law Firm loved the site and had it deployed, but they ended up utilizing a marketing team that specializes in law that took over the consumer-facing website.
+They did use my website as inspiration.

 ### Built With
 * [Next.JS](https://nextjs.org/)